-Shock announcement of the year: not everyone loves Christmas trees.
-Some of us find them too much faff to put up; others are just plain bored of same old year in, year out; others simply don't have the space.
-If you'd like an alternative, you're in luck: we have scoured the world of festive offerings for cool and unusual ideas – guaranteed to stir up enthusiasm.
+So if you'd like a Christmas tree alternative, you're in luck: we have scoured the world of festive offerings for cool and unusual ideas – guaranteed to stir up enthusiasm.
 Best of all?
-If you LOVE Christmas trees, these make a great addition to your traditional tree, too.
+If you do LOVE Christmas trees, these make a great addition to your traditional tree, too.

 1. Go minimalist with a metal Christmas tree silhouette